 The lender will instruct a valuation report of the site and the GDV, and a QS (Quantity Surveyor) assesses the team’s ability to deliver the scheme on time and on budget.
 When all processes have been completed, the funds are sent to the borrower’s solicitor (lenders usually insist on a solicitor with expertise in construction).
 The current industry standard for completion is 5-6 months.
 At Brickflow, brokers using our software to search development finance lenders UK wide and apply for loans are typically completing for their clients in 5-6 weeks.
 Register with Brickflow to find out more about how to get finance for property development.

-If you’re a broker, sign up today and have a DIP for the best development finance for your clients on your desk by tomorrow.
+If you’re a broker, sign up today and have a DIP for the best development finance or bridging loans for your clients on your desk by tomorrow.